 The Court may order supervised probation or parole as a condition of an offender’s sentence.
 A probation/parole officer will be assigned to monitor that the offender is abiding by the Court’s rules and conditions of supervision.
 The Adult Probation and Parole Department has several special programs targeted toward specific groups of offenders depending upon the type offense and the offender’s needs.

 The probation/parole officer may meet with the offender in his or her home, place of employment, in the community, or in the Adult Probation Office.
-Offenders may be subject to random urine or breath screens or be required to obtain a drug/alcohol evaluation and comply with all recommended treatment.
-Officers may also check on employment or treatment status and payment of costs, fines, and restitution to ensure compliance with the sentencing order.
+Offenders may be subject to random breath or urine tests or be required to obtain a drug/alcohol evaluation and comply with all recommended treatment.
+Officers may also check on the offender's employment or treatment status and payment of costs, fines, and restitution to ensure compliance with the Court's sentencing order.